greenelab/deep-review/USAGE.md

 # Manubot usage guidelines

 This repository uses [Manubot](https://manubot.org) to automatically produce a manuscript from the source in the [`content`](content) directory.
+Check out the [Manubot catalog](https://manubot.org/catalog/) for examples of what is possible when writing with Manubot.
+Try editing the [demo manuscript](https://github.com/manubot/try-manubot) to quickly test Manubot formatting and citations.

 ## Manubot markdown